wechaty/matrix-appservice/README.md

   --file    wechaty-registration.yaml
 ```

+> Note: apply for token of wechaty-puppet-padplus from [here](https://github.com/wechaty/wechaty/wiki/Support-Developers)

 The bridge should start working shortly afterwards.

 The current path (`$(pwd)`) should have the `wechaty-registration.yaml` file and `config.yaml` file.
 Additional bridge-related data will be stored here.